 37. Where most of the harvest festivals on this list celebrate foods, this 2-week festival is all about the flowers of Spring.

-Held every May in the southern city of Funchal, the Madeira Flower Festival fills the air with fragrance and the streets with color.
+Held every May in the southern city of Funchal in Portugal, the Madeira Flower Festival fills the air with fragrance and the streets with color.

 The celebration begins on Saturday, when kids bring blossoms to the Praça do Município and help create the colorful Muro da Esperança (Wall of Hope).